“Access Modifiers are keywords in C# which are used to restrict avaibility of object,method,class and its members into the program or in application”.

 Private Protected Access Modifier-

-The private protected access modifier in C# is a combination of the private and protected access modifiers.
+access modifiers.
 It was introduced in C# 7.2 and is used to restrict access to a member to only the current class and any derived classes that are declared within the same assembly.

-With the private protected access modifier, a member can only be accessed within its own class or any derived class that is declared within the same assembly.
+access modifier, a member can only be accessed within its own class or any derived class that is declared within the same assembly.
 This means that it cannot be accessed from outside the assembly or from a derived class in a different assembly.